 Both new and experienced motorcycle riders can find a plethora of useful information in the VT motorcycle manual.
 You'll learn the importance of wearing the proper attire when riding, having safe control of your bike, how to properly operate your vehicle, and steps to take to get your VT motorcycle license.

-The Vermont Motorcycle Manual (REV 2012), provided by the Vermont Department of Motor Vehicles, will provide you with a wealth of information regarding safely riding a motorcycle on Vermont roadways.
+The Vermont Motorcycle Manual (TA-VN-07a), provided by the Vermont Department of Motor Vehicles, will provide you with a wealth of information regarding safely riding a motorcycle on Vermont roadways.

 Continue reading to learn more about some of the topics you'll see in the DMV motorcycle handbook.